scoconno/scoconno.github.io/metaphysics/final.md

 You have two options for completing the final assigment:

-1. 1 long essay(1000–1250words) on one of modules 4–6 (see below);or
+1. 1 long essay(1000–1250words) on one of modules 4–6 (see below); or
 2. Two of the assigned short essays that you did not complete during the semester.
 If you have completed 7 of the required short essays, you can re-write 2.
 If you have completed 6, you can re-write 1 and submit whichever you have not attempted.
-	+ **NB:** You cannot re-write a submitted paper if you have completed five or fewer short essay.
+	+ **NB:** You cannot re-write a submitted paper if you have completed five or fewer short essays.
-3. Philosophy majors and minors are encouraged to completed the long essay.
+3. Philosophy majors and minors are encouraged to complete the long essay.

 ## Long Essay 2